meerahbt/meerahbt/README.md

 my name is meerah

-i am new to programming
+i am new to programming \n
-currently learning c and python
+currently learning c and python \n
-reading: the c programming language
+reading: the c programming language \n
-course: harvard cs50
+course: harvard cs50\n

 open to advice/feedback